cedricwalter/blockchain-consensus/README.md

 - [Permacoin: Repurposing bitcoin work for data preservation](http://ieeexplore.ieee.org/iel7/6954656/6956545/06956582.pdf).
 Miller A, Juels A, Shi E, Parno B, Katz J. Permacoin.
 S&P '14.

 # Proof of stake (PoS)
+The proof-of-stake (PoS) mechanism works using an algorithm that selects participants with the highest stakes as validators, assuming that the highest stakeholders are incentivized to ensure a transaction is processed.

 Proof of stake (PoS) is a type of algorithm by which a cryptocurrency blockchain network aims to achieve distributed consensus.
 Coin age is used in the calculation for both stake weight AND the staking reward.
 Staking reward is set by the coin's APR.
 The effect is a stable, consistent interest for all staking wallets, regardless of input size or reasonable downtime.

 Coin age is used in the calculation for both stake weight AND the staking reward.
 Staking reward is set by the coin's APR.
 The effect is a stable, consistent interest for all staking wallets, regardless of input size or reasonable downtime.